muftring/iu-netsci/topics/information-diffusion.md

 - the simple model makes an implicit assumption of complete connectedness which is often inappropriate: that each individual is responsive to the behavior of all the others, regardless of the size or spatial or temporal dispersion of the aggregation
 - sampling variability changes the equilibrium conclusion

+# Schelling's model of segregation
+doodling thinking about racial segregation

+Experiment, setup:
+- take a chess board (or similar) (video uses 10x6 egg cartons)
+- layout alternating black and white counters (eggs)
+- remove any 20
+- add five (to mix things up a bit)
+- at this point the board represents a mixed neighborhood

+Experiment, proceed:
+- both egg types are not extreme racists
+- they are all happy to live in a mixed neighborhood
+- however, the brown eggs don't want their white neighbors to outnumber their brown neighbors more than 2-to-1
+- the white eggs feel the same
+- take any egg that is outnumbered more than 2-to-1 and move it to the nearest acceptable location
+- repeat
+- as this process runs, the brown and white eggs will separate

+<u>Conclusion</u>: Even a mild preference for the color of your neighbor can lead to extreme segregation.

+*The Logic of Life* - the experiment shows that while individuals may be rational and tolerant, the society we produce together may be neither rational or tolerant.
+The world we live in is irrational, but we aren't.

 -----
 # Review